 -To a large bowl, add the softened cream cheese and the sour cream; using a spatula, cream these together just to make them softer and smoother, and more pliable.

--Add in the remainder of the cheese ball ingredients—the onion powder, salt, pepper and chopped parsley—and fold everything together until very well combined (you should still have little chunks/streaks of blue cheese throughout).
+-Add in the remainder of the cheese ball ingredients—the blue cheese, onion powder, salt, pepper and chopped parsley—and fold everything together until very well combined (you should still have little chunks/streaks of blue cheese throughout).

 -Scoop the cheese mixture onto a large piece of plastic wrap, and using the wrap to help, shape the mixture (which will be quite soft at this point) into a ball as best as you can, wrapping the plastic around it tightly.